CAIDA/libbgpstream/docs/doxygen/static/bgpstream.md

 If you are interested in installing the python bindings, then continue the installation following the instructions [here](http://www.caida.org/~chiara/bgpstream-doc/pybgpstream/install.html).

+The distribution contains a python tool for the rapid creation/population of an sqlite database.
+The script is located in the *tools* folder, for more information run:

+    python tools/bgpstream_sqlite_mgmt.py -h

 Dependencies        {#dependencies}
 ============